Uruguay country information

 Projections mostly predict a milder temperature increase compared to other world regions, and slightly increasing annual rainfalls, so that the precipitation - evaporation balance of soil humidity should remain roughly unchanged, with slightly increased vegetation periods and hence slightly rising yields for crops like soya and corn (maize).
 Rainfalls may on the other hand become more erratic, causing damage through droughts and run off.
 In total, the balance of effects for the next 40-50 years should be roughly neutral.

 This 2010 World Bank publication map on estimated effects on yields in 2050 mainly confirms that high latitude regions will gain and most others will loose.
-The map has severe shortcomings, it does not differentiate within such climatically diverse countries as Argentina or Chile which will have their distinct gaining and loosing regions, but confirms the rather benign outlook for Uruguay.
+The map has its shortcomings, it does not differentiate within such climatically diverse countries as Argentina or Chile which will have their distinct gaining and loosing regions, but confirms the rather benign outlook for Uruguay.

 uruguay climate map